BigDataIA-Fall2023-Team3/Assignment-2/README.md

 ## Open AI Interactive Chat Bot

 ### Project Description:
-This project involves building a Streamlit-based tool that serves as a chatbox:
+This project involves building a Streamlit-based tool that serves as a chatbot:

 - Allows users to input a link to a PDF document from the SEC website.
 - Provides the option to choose between the "nougat" and "pypdf" libraries for PDF processing.